MAInternational Relations (SH Sport)

 Entry qualification | Bachelor diploma (or higher) Undergraduate / Bachelor diploma (or higher) Applicants must have a BA/BBA degree in any of the following fields: International Relations, Social Scienes, Humanities, Economics, Law.
 If the BA degree does not meet all the necessary requirements, the applicant may be required to complete additional credits in the relevant fields during their first year of study to fulfill these requirements upon acceptance.
 Documents to submit with application:

 The entry qualification documents are accepted in the following languages: English.
-Often you can get a suitable transcript from your school.
+In most cases you can request a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.
 You must take the original entry qualification documents along with you when you finally go to the university. |

 ---|